 Anatomy of a robot¶

 The following assumes you have some familiarity with python, and is meant as a primer to creating robot code using the python version of wpilib.
-If you’re not familiar with python, you might try these resources:
+See our python primer for a brief introduction to the python programming language.

 This tutorial will go over the things necessary for very basic robot code that can run on an FRC robot using the python version of WPILib.
 Code that is written for RobotPy can be ran on your PC using various simulation tools that are available.